13pixlar/sticky-list/readme.txt

 }
 `

-You may also need to change the Sticky List plugin file to requre an earlier version of Gravity Forms
+You also need to change the Sticky List plugin file to requre an earlier version of Gravity Forms

 In `plugins/gravity-forms-sticky-list/sticky-list.php` on line `23` change
 `